TencentARC/ArcNerf/README.md

 - [JNeRF](https://github.com/Jittor/JNeRF)
 - [XRNeRF](https://github.com/openxrlab/xrnerf)

+(And a very nice start-up company [Luma.ai](https://captures.lumalabs.ai/) is working on NeRF based real-time rendering on 3d scene.)

 All those amazing works are trying to bring those state-of-the-art NeRF-based methods together into a complete, modular framework that is easy to change any of the components and conduct experiment quickly.